NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

 6 Ways To Manage This Behavior

-Once you have determined why your dog wants to play all the time, the next step is to recondition their behavior.
 There are a plethora of tools that can help your dog learn to relax rather than want to play all the time.
 From changing up your walking routine to training a new behavior, to straight up ignoring your dog, there are several solutions to help your dog calm down.
-Find the best fit for your dog to help them curb boredom and stop wanting to play all the time.

 Exercise More

-Exercising your dog more will help them not want to play all the time.
 Exercise not only physically wears out your dog, but it is also mentally stimulating.
-Taking your dog for a longer walk might seem like a good solution to your dog wanting to play all the time, but you might not always have time to take your dog for a long walk.
+Taking your dog for a longer walk might seem like a good solution, but you might not always have time to take your dog for a long walk.
 Or maybe it is pouring rain and the temperatures have dropped below freezing.

-There are ways to make your dog’s walk more interesting and add more mental stimulation to their physical activity.
-Walk a different route, let them take their time and sniff more things, or practice obedience heels, sits, and stays.
-If there is a safe place to let your dog off-leash (and you can trust them off-leash), you can play fetch or practice long-distance obedience.
-A long-line (a very long leash) is a good tool to have if there are no off-leash areas.
-This gives your dog a little extra room to run, while still having control of them and keeping your dog, other dogs, and people safe.
+I find a long-line (a very long leash) a good tool to have if there are no off-leash areas.
+This will give your dog a little extra room to run, while still having control of them and keeping your dog, other dogs, and people safe.

 Depending on the breed of dog you own, they might need more exercise than other dogs.
 I know my three-year-old border collie requires a lot more exercise than my ten-year-old chihuahua; my border collie is barely worn out after a five-mile run, whereas my chihuahua sleeps after a stroll around the block.
-So if your high-energy herding dog or sled dog still wants to play all the time, maybe a simple walk and sniff around the neighborhood are not enough.
-If you and the dog are physically able, try running, cycling, or even cross-country skiing with your dog!

 Train Your Dog

 Don’t just train your dog, but play indoor brain games with them as well.
 Playing games like practicing obedience, playing hide-and-seek, and hiding treats around the house are all fun ways to mentally wear your dog out.
-You can easily fit these kinds of games and training into your schedule.
-Practice sits and downs while your coffee is brewing; go scatter treats in a blanket or on a rug while your pasta is boiling.

-Trick training is also very good for mental and physical stimulation.
-Tricks like rolling over can be good for back muscles, and giving paws helps work on their balance.
 Fitting short exercises in with your dog throughout your day is easier than you think, and it is a great way to strengthen your bond with your dog.
-A mentally stimulated dog is less likely to be bored, therefore less likely to want to play all the time.
+A mentally stimulated dog is less likely to be bored and, therefore less likely to want to play all the time.

 Give Him Interactive Toys And Games

 Using interactive food toys and tools like snuffle mats is a great way to teach your dog not to play all the time.
 These busy activities will help them relax and mentally stimulate their brains.
-You are also teaching your dog to entertain themselves and not expect you to play with them all the time.
-In this video, this Novia Scotia Tolling Retriever has to use his mind and paws to figure out how to get treats out of the puzzle toy all by himself.

 A lot of interactive games and toys involve hiding food, and your dog has to problem-solve to get the food reward.
 Sometimes this involves pushing around food dispensing balls, licking for frozen peanut butter, or sniffing and snuffling for treats on a mat.
-There are a plethora of toys that can be interactive and wear your dog out mentally, making them less likely to want to play all the time, and more likely to relax.

-Use Positive Reinforcement To Teach Your Dog To Relax.
+Use Positive Reinforcement To Teach Your Dog To Relax

 When your dog starts trying to engage you in a play session, use positive reinforcement to teach them a different behavior.
 A good behavior to replace playing all the time is to calm down and relax instead.
 My favorite way to teach my dog to relax is to capture the behavior.